 7) Time Management and Goal Setting

 Aside from managing your time in a sports environment, you will need to manage your time both in a team and independently.
 This could leave you juggling multiple responsibilities at once.
 You’ll accomplish these things much more easily with prior experience spent managing your time in a sports setting.
-Two minutes left to shoot, or thirty seconds left for the other team to score?
+Two minutes left to shoot, one more chance to hit a home run, or thirty seconds left for the other team to score?
 Strategizing comes into play, the same way you’ll have deadlines for projects in work or school.
 By incorporating all the accomplishments you want to achieve into your schedule while maintaining balance, you will be able to measure how you can achieve goals within a competitive timeframe.

 Need help deciding or picking up a new sport to take on?
 Find your sport here, and explore the options!
 Consider what type of a challenge you want.
 For example, if you want to focus on precision, a sport like archery is a great option.
 If you’re looking take cardio anywhere you go, then running may be for you.
 Don’t stop considering the options, and get going with our curated packs by our sports leaders!
 And if you're lucky enough to be in the San Francisco area, we'd love for you to join us in our groups and community events we're hosting - a great opportunity to try a new sport or meet other people who share the same passion!